What is Social Legislation? Its Concepts and Division

 Precedent Set by Court

-While judges pronounce judgement, they apply certain principles to arrive at their decision.
-This decision then sets a precedent to guide the courts in future cases.
-This can also be seen as a method of lawmaking.
-As an illustration, the Court’s ruling on the necessity of NOC for contract-based employees is determined by the Doctrine of Basic Structure.
-This implied that no legislation passed by Parliament had the power to modify the fundamental framework of the Constitution.
+Judges utilize certain concepts to render their decisions.
+This ruling establishes a precedent to direct the courts in other situations.
+This may also be seen as a legislative process.
+The Court’s judgement on the requirement of a NOC for contract-based personnel is dictated by the Doctrine of Basic Structure.
+This indicated that no law enacted by Parliament could alter the essential structure of the Constitution.

 Every Other Expression of the Will of the Legislature

-Every expression of the legislature, whether directed to making rules or not, such as Acts that ratify a treaty, declare war, etc falls within the wide sense of legislation.
+All expressions of the legislature, whether aimed at establishing regulations or not, including Acts that ratify treaties, declare war, etc., fall within the wide sense of legislation.

 Customs

-[1] Rituals and past practices can also be included in this broad sense.
-These laws are typically not formally documented.
+[1] Rituals and historical traditions may also be encompassed within this broad concept.
+These laws are generally not officially recorded.

 Narrow Sense of Legislation